Digital Strategy for Scotland aims to position country as global leader in technology

-The strategy, developed by the Scottish Government and the Convention of Scottish Local Authorities (COSLA) in consultation with businesses and the third sector, outlines the vision for every organisation to be digitally-driven, setting out ways in which technology will have a transformative impact, such as across industry, society and local and national government.
+The strategy, developed by the Scottish Government and the Convention of Scottish Local Authorities (COSLA) in consultation with businesses and the third sector, outlines the vision for every organization to be digitally-driven, setting out ways in which technology will have a transformative impact, such as across industry, society and local and national government.

 A key inclusion is the pledge to further the success of Scotland’s booming technology sector, allowing key players to really make a mark globally.
 Central to this, it is highlighted, will be the focus on fostering a network of digital and data talent, and attracting investment as a result.